corpus-io/tokenize.it-smart-contracts/README.md

 - generate tokens that grant economical rights to the token holder
 - sell these tokens to investors either publicly or privately
 - distribute tokens to employees or partners, either directly or through a vesting contract
+- distribute proceeds (e.g. dividends) to token holders based on a snapshot
+- enable token exits, allowing holders to redeem their tokens for currency
+- hold tokens in a timelock that can participate in distributions and exits before unlocking
+- coinvest with trusted lead investors.
+The coinvestor gets the chance to access deal terms that might otherwise not be available to them, and the lead investors get the chance to share in the profits of the coinvestor.

 # Getting Started